faisal212/micro-app-docs/README.no-code.md

 ## Executive Summary

-This system lets **tenant admins create micro-apps on the Decommerce platform** by describing what they want in plain English.
-Instead of building a bespoke integration for every workflow, we standardize on a small set of **approved building blocks** (connectors, actions, triggers) and let the AI assemble those blocks into an app configuration.
+This system is intended to let **tenant admins create micro-apps on the Decommerce platform** by describing what they want in plain English.
+Instead of building a bespoke integration for every workflow, we’ll standardize on a small set of **approved building blocks** (connectors, actions, triggers) and let the AI assemble those blocks into an app configuration.

 Why this matters for Decommerce: we already have strong primitives (users, rooms, posts, missions, rewards, Shopify, notifications).
 Micro-apps are the layer that turns those primitives into “one-click operations” and recurring automation without waiting on a new backend deployment for every idea.